 The admissions process is complex.
-If your application does not meet our requirements at any point in time, you will be deemed ineligible and will receive a letter of ineligibility.
+If your application does not meet our requirements at any point in time, you will be deemed ineligible and will receive an ineligible letter.

-1. Admissions decisions will be based on GPA and TEAS test results.

-• Students are then selected from the highest rank on down.
-Students will be selected until the number of students determined for the incoming class is reached.

-2. Accepted students will be sent an acceptance letter, with a request to accept or decline within a designated time frame.
+- 1. Admissions decisions will be based on the entrance exam and the cumulative Science and English GPA.
+That means that a Science and English cumulative GPA will be calculated based on all Science and English grades cited on your transcript(s).
+The entrance exam will be factored into the admissions decision; additional information will be provided as needed. - Students are then selected from the highest rank on down.
+Students will be selected until the number of students determined for the incoming class is reached. - 2.
+Accepted students will be sent an acceptance letter, with a request to accept or decline within a designated time frame.